 Accused students may plead not guilty, guilty, or they may enter no plea, which will result in the default entry of a not guilty plea.
 The type of plea entered can affect the type of hearing held.

-- Full Guilty Plea: In a hearing in which the student wishes to plead guilty, but perhaps disagrees with a portion of the evidence, five Honor Court members hear the case and thoroughly review the record in light of the student's concerns
+- Full Guilty Hearing: In a hearing in which the student wishes to plead guilty, but perhaps disagrees with a portion of the evidence, five Honor Court members hear the case and thoroughly review the record in light of the student's concerns.

-- Honor Court Alternative Resolution: If a student is charged with certain conduct violations, they may be granted an Honor Court Alternative Resolution (HCAR) hearing.
-In this hearing, the Honor Court Chair and one Honor Court Vice-Chair hear the case and determine the appropriate sanction for the offense.
+- Honor Court Alternative Resolution: If a student is charged with certain violations, they may be able to resolve their case with an Honor Court Alternative Resolution (HCAR).
+In this resolution, the Honor Court Chair and one Honor Court Vice-Chair are present as the panel and determine the appropriate sanction for the offense.
 The accused student may choose to accept or reject the sanction(s) offered by the HCAR panel.
-If the student does not accept the sanctions, the case will be rescheduled for an Expedited Hearing Process
+If the student does not accept the sanctions, the case will be rescheduled for an Expedited Hearing Process (EHP) hearing.

-- Student-Instructor Alternative Resolution: While not a hearing per se, the Student-Instructor Alternative Resolution (SIAR) is an alternative method available for resolving certain cases of academic misconduct.
-Additional information on the SIAR process can be obtained by contacting the Office of Student Conduct at email@example.com
+- Student-Instructor Alternative Resolution: The Student-Instructor Alternative Resolution (SIAR) is an alternative method available for resolving certain cases of academic misconduct.
+Additional information on the SIAR process is found in the Instrument on page 33.

 Original Hearing Procedures

-All Honor Court original hearings begin with introductions of all hearing participants and a review of whether each Honor Court member has prior knowledge of the case and whether this knowledge is prejudicial.
-The accused student then states their plea which is formally entered, and both Counsels are given the opportunity to offer an overview of the case in their opening statements.
-While subsequent hearing procedures may vary depending on the type of hearing being conducted, in all hearing types the Court must determine by a standard of "clear and convincing evidence" whether the accused student committed the alleged violation(s).
-If that standard of evidence is met, then the Court additionally determines the appropriate sanctions.
+While hearing procedures may vary depending on the type of hearing being conducted, in a not guilty hearing, the Court must determine by a standard of "clear and convincing evidence" whether the accused student committed the alleged violation(s).
+If that standard of proof is met, then the Court additionally determines the appropriate sanctions.
 During sanctioning, the accused student always has the opportunity to present evidence to the Court of the student's personal circumstances so as to assist the Court in determining a sanction that is most appropriate to the student's unique case.

-The length of Honor Court hearings depends on the number of witnesses involved, the amount and complexity of evidence, and the length of time it takes the Court to deliberate.
+The length of Honor Court proceedings depends on the hearing type, number of witnesses involved, the amount and complexity of the evidence, and the length of time it takes the Court to deliberate.
 It is impossible to provide an exact estimate of how long any given hearing will last because each hearing is unique.
-Typically, the accused student will know the entire outcome of their case in a single evening.
+Typically, the accused student will know the outcome of their case at the conclusion of the hearing or resolution.